francesko/wordcloud/README.md

 ## wordcloud

-Simple word cloud which displays topics in different sizes and colors according to their popularity and sentiment.
-By clicking on a topic an info box shows the total mentions and how they break down to positive, neutral and negative.
+Word cloud which displays topics in different sizes and colors according to their popularity and sentiment.
+By clicking on a topic an info box shows the total mentions and how they break down into positive, neutral and negative.

 #### Version